zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

        2. Else, if the RRSIG cannot be validated by the DNSKEY it refers to by key tag, then add the name server IP and RRSIG key tag to the *CDNSKEY Invalid RRSIG* set.
-       3. Else, if there is no RRSIG (DNSKEY) created by the same DNSKEY then add the name serve IP address and the DNSKEY key tag to the *CDNSKEY RRSIG Not Signed DNSKEY* set.
     8. Go to next name server IP address.

 10. If the *No DNSKEY RRset* set is non-empty, then output